Identify birds of prey

 Where: Variety of habitats, including gardens, across the UK.

-Description: Small.
+Description: One of our smallest birds of prey.
+Males are between a blackbird and a collared dove in size.
+Females are larger, up to the size of a feral pigeon.
 Males have blue-grey backs and white underparts with orange barring.
 Females are brown above, with grey barring underneath.
+Both have reddish cheeks.

 Buzzard